AVEVA/sample-omf-azure_functions-dotnet/README.md

 The [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) is referenced in this sample, and should be installed to run the sample from the command line.

-This sample uses .NET 6.0
+This sample uses .NET 8.0

 In order to run this sample as an Azure Function App, a subscription to Microsoft Azure is required.
 Note that the published Azure Function App may add to Azure subscription costs, so it should be stopped or deleted after use.

 [Sign up](https://home.openweathermap.org/users/sign_up) for an OpenWeather account, and get your free API key from the [API keys](https://home.openweathermap.org/api_keys) tab of your account.
 Alternately, if an API key is not provided, the app will generate random, fake data for the passed list of cities.

-### Running the Sample in an Azure Function App
+### Running the sample in an Azure Function App

 1. Open [OpenWeather.sln](OpenWeather.sln) in Microsoft Visual Studio
 1. Right click the OpenWeather project, and publish the function to your Azure subscription, see [Microsoft docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#publish-to-azure) for detailed instructions